vppelli/Pokedex-app/README.md

 ## Setup
-> A simple html file startup project!
+> A simple HTML file startup project!
 - Clone the project: [Here](https://github.com/vppelli/Pokedex-app.git)
-- Once you cloned it, use the index.html to preview the Pokedex App
+- Once you have cloned it, use the index.html to preview the Pokedex App
 - Inside the index.html; to access All Pokemon by [Changing the limit](https://github.com/vppelli/Pokedex-app/blob/main/README.md#too-change-limit)

 - You can also download the files manually, and open the index.html to preview the Pokedex App
-- Changing up css or javascript, the index.html is refrencing to .mini files located in __dist__ folder [here](./dist)
+- Changing up CSS or javascript, the index.html is referencing to .mini files located in __dist__ folder [here](./dist)

 ### Changing the limit
-Go into dist folder [here](./dist/scripts.mini.js) Open up the scripts.mini.js if you havent already, and find the API fetch link.
+Go into the dist folder [here](./dist/scripts.mini.js) Open up the scripts.mini.js if you haven't already, and find the API fetch link.
 Changing the end limit number will show more or less.
 Example: https://pokeapi.co/api/v2/pokemon/?limit=1000 <-- showing 1000 Pokemon

 ## Used